divijagupta/Sling-It/Readme.md

 ![Logo](images/logo.png)

-Sling It, a URL shortener that helps you generate short and crisp links which not only makes the link look much cleaner and allows customization, but also helps to keep a track of clicks and also monitor traffic behaviour
+[Slingit.](http://slingit.me), a URL shortener that helps you generate short and crisp links which not only makes the link look much cleaner and allows customization, but also helps to keep a track of clicks and also monitor traffic behaviour.

 ### Installation